poheniks/FI3-SP-Test/Mod Tools Test rev0/Readme.txt

+﻿**Not my readme btw, but helpful links

-﻿This is a work in progress!
+ This is a work in progress!

 Helpful information: